Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 ### 2.2 Bayesian analysis

 <p align="justify"> The second step consists in running the best maximum likelihood model into a bayesian framework.
-To do so, we need to reference priors, as they are mandatory for bayesian analysis.
+To do so, we need to reference priors, as they are mandatory for bayesian analyses.
 We decided to make an exponential prior, and a run of 10000 generations with 10 % burn-in.
 To see if convergence was achieved, we visualized the likelihood plot minus the burn-in period.
 Since the likelihood seems to have stabilized shortly after the burn-in, we considered that this run has converged. </p>

 <p align="justify"> Secondly, we plotted the net diversification rates for each pair of trait and the pairwise net diversification rate difference between each trait.
 The first plot allows the user to visualize easily the range of net diversification rate for each trait.
 This plot is very qualitative and cannot account for real statistical differences, and hence, it is needed to characterize quantitatively the difference between rates.</p>